Donna Hayward: In television

 While looking at Harold's flowers, Donna discovers Laura's secret diary.
 While having lunch with Harold, Donna offers to tell him her life story if she can read Laura's diary; he agrees, but says that he will read it to her and that it cannot leave the room.
 She snatches the diary and walks outside of Harold's house.
 He tries to follow her, but after stepping outside, he has a panic attack and collapses.
 Feeling guilty, Donna apologizes and returns the diary.

 Still seeking answers to Laura's murder, Donna and Maddy set up a plan to steal the diary.
 Donna meets with Harold and tells him of a day years earlier in which she and Laura went skinny-dipping with a group of older boys.
 She says that she fell in love for the first time that day with one of these boys, Tim.
 She and Harold then share a kiss.

 Donna tells the authorities that Harold has Laura's diary, but her claims are met with skepticism, as they already discovered a diary at the Palmer house.
 Harold later commits suicide, and Donna feels responsible.
 At the diner, Donna hear Sheriff’s Deputy Andy Brennan (Harry Goaz) saying, "J'ai une âme solitaire," and she questions him about Mrs. Tremond, but he says that this line was actually in Harold’s suicide note and that it means, "I am a lonely soul."

 Donna goes to Cooper and tells him about Mrs. Tremond.
 They go to her house, but a different Mrs. Tremond answers the door.
 She gives Donna an envelope from Harold, containing a page from Laura's diary, where she described a dream of being in a red room, the mysterious "BOB" (Frank Silva), and her premonition of her own death the following night.
 Donna goes to the Palmer house to deliver a tape for Maddy, and becomes fearful upon learning that Maddy didn't make it home.
-She learns later that Maddy was murdered by Leland, who also murdered Laura; he committed both murders while being possessed by BOB, who turns out to be a demonic entity who had sexually abusing Laura while using Leland as a host.
+She learns later that Maddy was murdered by Leland, who also murdered Laura; he committed both murders while being possessed by BOB, who turns out to be a demonic entity who had been sexually abusing Laura while using Leland as a host.